 Terilyn and Evan

 Terilyn and Evan are siblings both born with cleft lip/palate.
-Shriners Children's team care provides specialists who will help them grow up to live healthy, normal lives.
+Shriners Children's care team provides specialists who will help them grow up to live healthy, normal lives.

 Our locations treat thousands of patients with cleft palate every year.
 Shriners Children’s specialists are very familiar with differences in the facial anatomy of a child born with cleft, including differences in their dental health and hearing.